5 Signs That It’s Not You, It’s Your LMS

 BY HILARY STECKER

-Hilary is an Enterprise Sales Engineer Wisetail.
-She’s been smitten with sales since her very first business class at Western Michigan University.
+Hilary has been smitten with sales since her very first business class at Western Michigan University.
 Post-college, Hilary spent six years honing her skills in the big city of Chicago before she and her husband moved to Bozeman.
-Outside of the office, Hilary can be found enjoying all of what the Bozeman outdoors has to offer — particularly when the adventure ends with a cold beer and TSwift tunes.
+In her off-time, Hilary can be found enjoying all of what the Bozeman outdoors has to offer — particularly when the adventure ends with a cold beer and TSwift tunes.

 The Bottom Line: Measuring the ROI of L&D

 Learn how four of our clients tackled the age-old problem of how to show the tangible value of training.
 With a little creative problem solving, two found results convincing enough that franchisees adopted the LMS and another two used training to drive consistent double-digit sales increases.